raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-02-11-notes-on-product-manager.md

 * it's having **the insights that lead to new products**
     - the best of those come from working on hard tech problems

+    - **bulit the use case first** and **the protocol second**
+        + customers don't care about the technology, they care about the user experience
+        + choose the right tech architecture to solve a particular customer problem

     - **focus on the users**, take moonshots and **have ambitious ideas**
         + we **talk to our users** and **try to understand why there are gaps**.
         + being a new area, we are building things that never existed before

+    - big & small goals take the same effort, why not go big?

+* confident
+    - "since this sytem is new, we **may face some challenges**.
+    Nevertheless, we are **confident that the challenges can be overcome**."

 * **builder**
     - I am a builder at heart